viator32/CampusConnect/README.md

 - First run creates MinIO buckets and public policy automatically (avatars, posts).
 - If you change frontend code, rebuild the image or use the dev server on port 3000.
 - If a build fails on `@swc/core`, the project is configured to use Babel (`@vitejs/plugin-react`) inside Docker to avoid native binary issues.
+- CORS:
+  - With the Compose setup that includes the separate `frontend` service on port `3000`, requests are cross-origin.
+The backend is configured to allow `http://localhost:3000`.
-- CORS: when using the fullstack image or compose, frontend and backend are same-origin (no CORS needed).
-Vite dev (port 3000) is allowed by backend CORS.
+  - With the single fullstack image (backend serving static files), frontend and backend are same-origin (no CORS needed).

 ## Useful Files

+- `docker-compose.fullstack.yml` - Orchestrates Postgres, MinIO, backend API, and the Nginx-served frontend
-- `Dockerfile.fullstack` – Builds frontend and embeds it into Quarkus runtime
+- `Dockerfile.fullstack` - Builds frontend and embeds it into Quarkus runtime (single-container alternative)
-- `docker-compose.fullstack.yml` – Orchestrates Postgres, MinIO, and the app
+- `frontend/Dockerfile` - Builds the production SPA, served by Nginx in the `frontend` service
+- `frontend/nginx.conf` - Nginx config used by the `frontend` service
-- `backend/.env.example` – Example env; copy to `backend/.env` and edit
+- `backend/.env.example` - Example env; copy to `backend/.env` and edit
-- `frontend/club-hub/vite.config.js` – Vite dev config (port 3000)
+- `frontend/club-hub/vite.config.js` - Vite dev config (port 3000)
-- `frontend/club-hub/src/services/api/ClientApi.ts` – API base resolution
+- `frontend/club-hub/src/services/api/ClientApi.ts` - API base resolution